OBOAcademy/obook/docs/explanation/intro-to-ontologies.md

     - non-standardized
 - Data at varying depth or granularity

-For example, trying to refere to feces, in NCBI BioSample:
+For example, trying to refer to feces, in NCBI BioSample:

 | Query            | Records    |
 | ---------------- | ---------- |